laravel/docs/queues.md

     $this->dispatchFrom('App\Jobs\ProcessOrder', $request, [
         'taxPercentage' => 20,
     ]);

-<a name="completed-job-events"></a>
+<a name="job-events"></a>
-### Completed Job Events
+### Job Events

+#### Job Completion Event

-If you would like to register an event that will be called when a queued job completes successfully, you may use the `Queue::after` method.
-This event is a great opportunity to add additional logging, queue a subsequent job, or increment stats for a dashboard.
+The `Queue::after` method allows you to register a callback to be executed when a queued job executes successfully.
+This callback is a great opportunity to perform additional logging, queue a subsequent job, or increment statistics for a dashboard.
 For example, we may attach a callback to this event from the `AppServiceProvider` that is included with Laravel:

     <?php